 If an asset is located off-campus in non-Stanford space (at a business or a private residence, for example) an Off-Campus Verification Worksheet must be completed and signed by the custodian per instructions with the form.
 See the section on Equipment Off-Campus Forms earlier in this chapter for more information.

 The asset location is recorded in the Sunflower property record by entering the complete quad/building/floor/room as listed in the university space registry (iSpace) for Stanford locations.
 There are also specific quad/building/floor/room designations to enter in the record for assets located off campus and overseas.
 The Sunflower database contains a list of values from which to choose the correct information.

 See the Sunflower User Guides for more information and instructions on entering and updating location information in the Sunflower property record.

 13. Vehicle Records

-All vehicles, including golf carts, are to be recorded in the Sunflower (SFA) property management database.
+All vehicles, including golf carts, are to be recorded in the Sunflower (SFA) database.
 The Fleet Garage will place the Stanford barcode tag on the vehicle.
 It is the responsibility of the owning department DPA to create and maintain the property record in Sunflower.

-For vehicles, use the main administrative office of your department as the location on the record.
+Use the main administrative office of your department as the location on the record.
 Enter the Vehicle ID #, assigned by the Fleet Garage, into the appropriate field in SFA.